 To be eligible for the High School Summer Scholars Program students should:

-- Be a current high school sophomore, junior, or senior.
+- Be a current sophomore or junior in high school.

 - Have an academic average of B+ or better.

 - Have a combined SAT score of at least 1200 or a combined ACT score of at least 25 (we will accept the PSAT in place of the SAT or the ACT Aspire in place of the ACT).